 Option 4: Reheat in sauce

-Heat some au jus or gravy in a pan, when hot, add a slice of meat to the sauce and cook quickly for 30 seconds or until desired doneness.
+Heat au jus or gravy in a pan until warm.
+Add slices of meat to the sauce and cook for 30 seconds or until they reach the desired doneness.

 Frequently Asked Questions

-For this closed oven method, you cook it uncovered because you want a nice crispy brown crust.
+For this closed oven method, cook the prime rib uncovered.
+This allows the roast to develop a beautiful, crispy brown crust.

 How thick should you slice prime rib?